Skip to main content

 -H "Authorization: Bearer $RODZ_API_KEY"

-This is useful for verifying that your filters were applied correctly before activating.
+Useful for verifying that your filters were applied correctly before you activate.

 Step 5: Update a Configuration